Bigcircle/rails-style-guide/README.md

 ### ActiveResource

-* When the response is in a format different then the existing ones (XML and JSON) or some additional parsing of these formats is necessary, create your own custom format and use it in the class.
+* When the response is in a format different from the existing ones (XML and JSON) or some additional parsing of these formats is necessary, create your own custom format and use it in the class.
 The custom format should implement the following four methods: `extension`, `mime_type`,